SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Old Version

 \subsection{Learning-based Speculative Scheduler}

-To discover an optimal configuration to launch multiple SSMs at each decoding step, we design a {\em learning-based} speculative scheduler that learns to decide which SSMs to use for a given input token sequence and the speculative configurations for these SSMs.
+\ZJ{To be removed.} To discover an optimal configuration to launch multiple SSMs at each decoding step, we design a {\em learning-based} speculative scheduler that learns to decide which SSMs to use for a given input token sequence and the speculative configurations for these SSMs.

 The scheduler includes a matching length predictor and cost model.
-The matching length predictor takes as input the latest feature representation of the final hidden layer from the LLM and outputs a vector of continuous numbers, each corresponding to the expected matching length under a specific speculative configuration. \Sys uses a three-layer MLP as the neural architecture of the matching length predictor and considers a configuration space of beam search for each SSM, where the beam width $b \in [1, 2, 4]$ and the beam depth $d \in [1, 2, 4, 8, 16]$, therefore the MLP outputs a vector of 15 numbers, each represent the predicted matching length for a speculative configuration.
+The matching length predictor takes as input the latest feature representation of the final hidden layer from the LLM and outputs a vector of continuous numbers, each corresponding to the expected matching length under a specific speculative configuration. \Sys uses a three-layer MLP as the neural architecture of the matching length predictor and considers a configuration space of beam search for each SSM, where the beam width $b \in [1, 2, 4]$ and the beam depth $d \in [1, 2, 4, 8, 16]$, therefore the MLP outputs a vector of 15 numbers, each representing the predicted matching length for a speculative configuration.
 The predictor is also trained on publicly available datasets in an offload fashion.
 Note that obtaining the input feature vector for the predictor does not involve extra cost as it's self-contained in the \Sys's verifier (see \Cref{sec:verification}).

-To achieve higher matching length per unit time, we define the following cost function:
+To achieve a higher matching length per unit of time, we define the following cost function:

 where $b$ and $d$ are the beam search width and depth, $h$ is the input feature vector to the predictor, and $f(b, d \mid h)$ is the predicted matching length for the given speculative configuration $(b, d)$ and current context $h$. $L_{\text{verify}}(b, d)$ and $L_{\text{speculate}}(b, d)$ are the estimated inference latency for the verifier and speculator, respectively, which are measured by profiling the \Sys runtime system.
 Using the cost function defined in \Cref{eqn:cost_function}, \Sys chooses the configuration that minimizes the expected cost for each SSM: